EoghainOB/Flight-Finder/README.md

 The following are the API endpoints:

 ## GET `/api/flightsearch`
-This endpoint takes in the following parameters:
+This endpoint takes in the following parameters (all are required):

 - `departureDestination` (string): Departure destination of the flight.
 - `arrivalDestination` (string): Arrival destination of the flight.